-2. Grounds Maintenance and Landscaping Subject: Detail: Delegated by: Delegated to: Grounds Day-to-day Executive [Head of Environmental Maintenance & management of all Committee. and Housing Property Council-owned parks, Services] / Landscaping. woodlands and open [Head of Planning, Regeneration and spaces.
-Leisure]/[Environmental Services Manager].
-Tree 1.
-All planning [Head of Council Preservation decisions, actions or Environmental and Orders advice/responses on Housing Property behalf of the Local Services] Planning Authority that relate to the protection of trees and falls within the list of Planning and Associated legislation/regulation s are considered to fall within the delegation scheme and will be determined by officers, unless: a.
+2. Grounds Maintenance and Landscaping

+T = 4 11 T Subject: Detail: Delegated by: Delegated to: Grounds Maintenance & Landscaping.
+Day-to-day management of all Council-owned parks, woodlands and open spaces.
+Executive Committee.
+[Head of Environmental and Housing Property Services] / [Head of Planning, Regeneration and Leisure]/[Environmental Services Manager].
+Tree Preservation Orders All planning decisions, actions or advice/responses on behalf of the Local Planning Authority that relate to the protection of trees and falls within the list of Planning and Associated legislation/regulation s are considered to fall within the delegation scheme and will be determined by officers, unless: a.
 Objections have been received where it is proposed that a tree preservation order protects a tree/trees previously unprotected; or b.
 It is proposed that a tree be protected which is located on Council-owned land.

-In all cases relating to trees, decisions

-delegated powers shall be reported to
+In all cases relating to trees, decisions made using delegated powers shall be reported to Council [Head of Environmental and Housing Property Services]